+- 1. A completed application

+- 2. A \$20.00 non-refundable application fee

+- 3. Certificate of Immunization

-- 1. A completed application - 2.
-A \$20.00 non-refundable application fee - An official final high school transcript and/or General Equivalency Diploma (GED) - Transcripts from all regionally accredited colleges and postsecondary institutions previously attended - 5.
-Verification of Lawful Presence - 6.
-COMPASS Testing
+- 4. An official final high school transcript with date of graduation and/or General Equivalency Diploma (GED)

+- 5. Transcripts from all regionally accredited colleges and postsecondary institutions previously attended

+- 6. Verification of Lawful Presence

+- 7. COMPASS Testing